LeetLLM

 Understanding SWE-bench

-Imagine you are hiring a new software engineer.
-You wouldn't just ask them to write a sorting algorithm on a whiteboard; you would want to see how they explore a massive legacy codebase, figure out where a bug is hiding, and write a fix without breaking anything else.
-That is exactly what SWE-bench tries to do for AI coding agents.
+Imagine you're hiring a new software engineer.
+You wouldn't just ask them to write a sorting algorithm on a whiteboard; you'd want to see how they work within a massive legacy codebase, figure out where a bug is hiding, and write a fix without breaking anything else.
+That's exactly what SWE-bench (Software Engineering Benchmark) tries to do for AI coding agents.
 Every week, a new AI claims to have "solved X% of SWE-bench."
 The leaderboard has become the de facto scoreboard for the AI coding agent arms race.
 But beneath the headline numbers lies a surprisingly complex benchmark that most people misunderstand.

 Each task in SWE-bench consists of: